 What Is an ETF?

-One key difference: When you buy open-end funds, your counterparty (who you buy from) is always the fund company itself.
-They will buy or sell shares at their net asset value (NAV) as of the market close at the end of the day.
-If you buy them after markets open, you get the fund’s closing price for that business day.
+A mutual fund is an arrangement in which investors pool their money and hire a portfolio manager to buy and sell securities on their behalf.
+With traditional open-end mutual funds, investors can buy or sell shares of the fund directly from the fund company itself.
+Investors buy or sell shares of the fund at its combined net asset value (NAV) as of the market close at the end of the day.
+If you buy shares of an open-end mutual fund after markets open, you get the fund’s closing price for that business day.
 If you buy them after markets close for the day, you get the price as of the close of the next business day.

 Advantages of ETFs

 There are plenty of reasons to love ETFs.
 In fact, they make up the backbone of my stock portfolio.

 As you create and adjust your investing strategy and retirement strategy, consider the following perks to ETFs as a primary investment.